 1 tablespoon sugar

-1 ounce raisins
+1 ounce raisins (soaked in rum)

 1 ounce chopped almonds

-3 ounces butter, or enough for frying
+6 tablespoons of butter, or enough for frying

-For this traditional Kaiserschmarrn recipe whisk the yolks of 5 eggs with 1 pint of cream, or rich milk, and beat the whites very stiff.
-Add to the yolks and cream 4 ounces of flour and 1 tablespoonful of sugar, 1 ounce of raisins, and 1 ounce of chopped almonds.
-Then add the beaten whites, stir and fry on a griddle with 2 ounces of butter, either whole or in 3 parts.
+For this Austrian Kaiserschmarrn recipe whisk the yolks of 5 eggs with 1 pint of cream, or rich milk, and beat the whites to stiff peaks.
+Add to the egg yolks and cream 4 ounces of flour, salt, and 1 tablespoonful of sugar, 1 ounce of rum raisins, and 1 ounce of chopped almonds.

-Let it brown; when light, sift it with sugar and serve with fruit preserves or hot vanilla or wine sauce.
+Let it brown; when light, sift it with icing sugar and serve with fruit preserves or hot vanilla or wine sauce.

-Kaiserschmarrn is a favored dessert meal in Bavaria, Austria, Hungary, and nearby regions.
-It derived its name from the words "Kaiser " and "Schmarren" which combined roughly translate as the "Emperor's Mess."
+Kaiserschmarrn is a favored dessert meal in Austria, Germany (Bavaria), Hungary, and nearby regions.
+It derived its name Kaiserschmarrn from the words "Kaiser" and "Schmarren" which combined roughly translate as the "emperor’s mess."

-One popular story relates that the Kaiser and his wife Empress Elizabeth were taken to a herdsman's cottage to rest while touring a remote area of the Alps.
-The man decided to make his royal guests a pancake using the fresh cream, eggs, and butter he had at hand.
-However, in his nervous haste, he accidentally scrambled the pancake and served it topped with homemade jam to cover the mess.
-The Kaiser loved it, and it became one of his favorite meals.
+The humble herdsman decided to make his royal guests a pancake using the fresh cream, eggs, and butter he had at hand.
+However, in his nervous haste while attempting a perfect flip, he accidentally scrambled the pancake and served it topped with homemade jam to cover the mess.
+The Kaiser loved it and after instructing his royal chef how to make it, it became one of his favorite meals.